Overview

 Educational resources

 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers a host of articles, webinars, and toolkits on detoxification and substance use disorders.
-Additionally, they offer a national hotline that provides 24/7, 365-day-a-year treatment referral and information service for individuals and families facing mental or substance use disorders.
+Additionally, they offer a national hotline that provides 24/7, 365-day-a-year treatment referral and information service for individuals or families facing mental or substance use disorders.

-NIH.gov also serves as a beacon of support for those experiencing the challenges of withdrawal or addiction.
-As a repository of scientifically based information, it provides extensive resources to help individuals understand the complexities of substance dependence and the various stages of recovery.
+NIH.gov also serves as a beacon of support for those experiencing the challenges of withdrawal or substance addiction.
+As a repository of scientifically based information, it provides extensive resources to help individuals understand the complexities of substance dependence and the various stages of withdrawal recovery.

 The National Institute on Drug Abuse (NIDA), a part of the NIH, is particularly devoted to this cause, offering resources on substance use disorders, withdrawal symptoms, and effective treatment strategies.
 NIH.gov may offer assurance to individuals seeking additional support by providing evidence-based guidance every step of the way.